 The proceeds, exclusive of accrued and capitalized interest, if any, of any series of Bonds after the deposit, if any, to meet a Debt Service Reserve Requirement, are required to be deposited in the Program Fund as specified in the applicable Series Resolution.
 Accrued and capitalized interest, if any, received upon delivery of the Bonds must be deposited in the Interest Account within the Debt Service Fund.
-Amounts are required to be deposited or maintained in the Debt Service Reserve Fund as described under the heading "THE 2002 BONDS--Security for the 2002 Bonds."
+Amounts are required to be deposited or maintained in the Debt Service Reserve Fund.